rhomobile/rhomobile-docs/eb/en/edge/api/sensor.md

 ## Overview
-<p>The Sensors extension is used to retrieve the raw data values of the specified sensors (accelerometer, tilt angle, device orientation, motion, eCompass, magnetometer, gyroscope, ambient light, proximity, proximity long range, pressure, temperature, humidity, gravity, linear acceleration, rotation, orientation etc.) from the device.
+The Sensors extension is used to retrieve the raw data values of the specified sensors (accelerometer, tilt angle, device orientation, motion, eCompass, magnetometer, gyroscope, ambient light, proximity, proximity long range, pressure, temperature, humidity, gravity, linear acceleration, rotation, orientation etc.) from the device.
 To use this, you have to first call makeSensorByType to get an instance of that sensor.
-Then you can use the start and stop methods on that instance.</p>
+Then you can use the start and stop methods on that instance.

-<h2>Enabling the API</h2>
+## Enabling the API

-<p>In order to use this API you must include the following extension in your <code>build.yml</code>.</p>
+In order to use this API you must include the following extension in your `build.yml`.

-<pre><code>:::ruby
+    :::ruby
     extensions: ["sensor"]
-</code></pre>

-<h2>JavaScript Usage</h2>
+## JavaScript Usage

-<p>Be sure to review the <a href="/guide/api_js">JavaScript API Usage</a> guide for important information about using this API in JavaScript.</p>
+Be sure to review the [JavaScript API Usage](/guide/api_js) guide for important information about using this API in JavaScript.

-<h2>Ruby Usage</h2>
+## Ruby Usage

-<p>Be sure to review the <a href="/guide/api_ruby">Ruby API Usage</a> guide for important information about using this API in Ruby.</p>
+Be sure to review the [Ruby API Usage](/guide/api_ruby) guide for important information about using this API in Ruby.

 ##Methods